pikulet/intellex/README.txt

 want them to be in place.
 In particular, we keep searches of the form +PHRASE -BOOLEAN because of the occurrence of stopwords within phrases.
 For example, the user searches "statement of intent", stripping phrases will result in the stopword "of" appearing as a dimension in the VSM query evaluation.
-While idf will significantly reduce the weight on this dimension, there will be a very very high number of documents with a non-zero score that will be returned.
+While idf will significantly reduce the weight on this dimension, there will be a very high number of documents with a non-zero score that will be returned.
 As such, we keep this requirement.

 The final submission also includes results from WordNet expansion.